d3yn3r/University-Analisys-COR/README.md

 <a name=distanceonly></a>

 #### DISTANCEONLY
-Esta variable indica si la institución ofrece unicamente o no , educacion remota.
+Esta variable indica si la institución ofrece únicamente o no, educación remota.

 - 0, Not distance education
 - 1, Distance education only